 Copy of draft letter of appointment of Independent Director setting out the terms and conditions of appointment will be available for inspection by the members during the AGM upon log-in to NSDL e-voting system at www.evoting.nsdl.com.

-The board recommends the resolution at item no.4 for approval by members as an ordinary resolution.
+The board recommends the resolution at item no.6 for approval by members as a Special resolution.